esphome/esphome-docs/components/packages/index.rst

 Dictionaries are merged key-by-key.
 Lists of components are merged by component ID (if specified).
 Other lists are merged by concatenation.
 All other configuration values are replaced with the later value.

+ESPHome uses ``!include`` to "bring in" packages; this is a syntax brought over from `Home Assistant's YAML configuration directives <https://www.home-assistant.io/docs/configuration/splitting_configuration/>`__.

 Local Packages
 --------------